robalb/x86-64-playground/emscripten_blink/field-notes/field-notes.md

 ### idea 1: running gas inside blink
 - It would be very cool to have full access to the gas assembler: defining sections, etch, and see the resulting elf.
 - The binary could be downloaded separately only when it's needed.
+- there are smaller alternatives to gas, such as https://github.com/tyfkda/xcc

 there are three issues with this:
 - gas will generate object files, we also need an linker